-But, insanely, 95% of traders don't have any plan whatsoever when it comes to their trading; they are flying blind.
+95% of traders don't have a plan when it comes to trading, they are flying utterly blind.

 A Trading Strategy Is Just a Set of Rules